Instructions to Author

 4-Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Copyright: The author is required to obtain and submit the written original permission letters for all copyrighted material used in his/her manuscripts.
-Your article will not be published unless a Copyright Assignment Form has been signed and received by JAMP(Available form http://jamp.sums.ac.ir/index.php/JAMP/pages/view/Forms).
+Copyright: If a manuscript contains any previous published image or text, it is the responsibility of the author to obtain authorization from copyright holders.
+The author is required to obtain and submit the written original permission letters for all copyrighted material used in his/her manuscripts.
+Your article will not be published unless a Copyright Assignment Form has been signed and received by JAMP (Available form http://jamp.sums.ac.ir/index.php/JAMP/pages/view/Forms).

 Open Access Policy: This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.